fable-compiler/Fable/docs/source/docs/plugins.md

+ - tagline: Extending Fable via plugins

-# Plugins
+# Fable architecture

 Is it very easy to add features to Fable using plugins.
-The best example is the plugin to transform [NUnit tests into Mocha](/src/plugins/Fable.Plugins.NUnit.fsx).
+The best example is the plugin to transform [NUnit tests into Mocha](https://github.com/fsprojects/Fable/blob/master/src/plugins/Fable.Plugins.NUnit.fsx).
 In order to understand the plugin system we'll review briefly how Fable works.

 ## Overview of Fable's Architecture